-These parking requirements are in addition to any space that is required for storage of trucks or other vehicles, or other vehicles used in connection with commercial or industrial use.
-Parking spaces designated for the curbside pick-up of food, pharmacy or other retail item from a motor vehicle will not be counted toward these minimum parking requirements.
+These parking requirements are in addition to any space that is required for storage of trucks or other vehicles used in connection with a commercial or industrial use:

 - A. Business office.
 One (1) space per two hundred square feet (200 s.f.) of gross floor area for buildings under ten thousand square feet (10,000 s.f.) in area, and one space per one hundred seventy-five square feet (175 s.f.) of gross floor area for buildings ten thousand square feet (10,000 s.f.) and over in area. - B. Personal service establishment.
 Generally, one (1) space per one hundred fifty square feet (150 s.f.) gross floor area, except for the uses listed below: - 1.
 Undertakers establishment.
 One (1) space per seventy-five square feet (75 s.f.) of parlor or chapel area, or one (1) space per each four (4) seats. - 2.
 Medical or dental office or clinic.
 One (1) space per two hundred square feet (200 s.f.) of gross floor area. - 3.
 Repair shop (excluding automotive repair).
 One (1) space per two hundred square feet (200 s.f.) of gross floor area, with a minimum of three (3) spaces. - C. Financial institution.
-One (1) space for every two hundred fifty square feet (250 s.f.) of gross floor area. - D. Retail store.
+One (1) space for every two hundred fifty square feet (250 s.f.) of gross floor area or four (4) spaces per teller window, whichever is greater, and two (2) additional spaces per automated teller machine. - D. Retail store.
 Generally, one (1) space for every one hundred seventy-five square feet (175 s.f.) of gross floor area, except for the uses listed below: - 1.
 Supermarket.
 One (1) space for every two hundred square feet (200 s.f.) of gross floor area. - 2.
 Convenience store.
 One (1) space per one hundred square feet (100 s.f.) of gross floor area, with a minimum of five (5) spaces.

 - 3. Furniture, appliance, carpet or hardware store (requiring significant display areas for large merchandise items).
 One (1) space per four hundred square feet (400 s.f.) of gross floor area. - 4.
 Lumber and building materials business.
 One (1) space per five hundred square feet (500 s.f.) of gross floor area and outside display area. - 5.
 Bowling alley.
 Four (4) spaces for each lane. - 6.
 Shopping center.
-Parking for shopping centers will be provided at a ratio of one (1) parking space for each two hundred twenty-five square feet (225 s.f.) of gross floor area in the shopping center, with a minimum of one hundred twenty-five (125) spaces.
-This requirement is instead of other individual parking ratio requirements for individual uses, except as hereinafter provided.
+Parking for shopping centers will be provided at a ratio of one (1) parking space for each one hundred seventy-five square feet (175 s.f.) of gross floor area in the shopping center, with a minimum of one hundred twenty-five (125) spaces.
+This requirement is instead of other individual parking ratio requirements for individual uses.
 For the purposes of establishing off-street parking requirements, a shopping center lot must contain no less than two (2) acres of land and have not less than twenty thousand square feet (20,000 s.f.) of gross floor area.
-For any building in the shopping center which is ten thousand square feet (10,000 s.f.) of gross floor area or more, for the purposes of determining the parking spaces required for such building, the Applicant may allocate the area within such building dedicated for enclosed storage in accordance with the ratio for enclosed storage use under Section 62.4.6.Q of these Regulations.

-E. Motor Vehicle Uses
+E. Motor Vehicle Services